eoinkelly/ember-runloop-handbook/README.md

-# Ember Javascript runloop Handbook
+# Ember runloop handbook

 by [Eoin Kelly](https://twitter.com/eoinkelly)

 ![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

-### Current status

-    Content is complete.
-In editing

 ### Contributing

-You should. :-).
-If you spot any of the (inevitable) errors, omissions, things which are unclear you would be doing me a great favour by opening an issue.
+If you spot any of the (sadly inevitable) errors you would be doing me a great favour by opening an issue :-).

 # Introduction

+You can get started with Ember application development without understanding the runloop.
+However at some point you will want to dig in and understand it properly so you can use it skillfully.
+It is my sincere hope that this handbook can be your guide.

 We are about to take a deep dive into the Ember.js runloop.
-Why?
-Because eventually you need to.
 Together we will answer these questions:

 2. Why does Ember have this runloop thing?
 1. What is the runloop?